JuliaDecisionFocusedLearning/DecisionFocusedLearningBenchmarks.jl/docs/src/benchmark_interfaces.md

 # Generate a single sample
 generate_sample(benchmark::AbstractBenchmark, rng::AbstractRNG; kwargs...) -> DataSample
 ```
-This method should generate a single `DataSample` given a random number generator and optional parameters.
+This method should output a single `DataSample` given a random number generator and optional parameters as keyword arguments.

-If needed, benchmarks can instead override the [`generate_dataset`](@ref) method to directly create the entire dataset:
+If needed, benchmarks can instead override the [`generate_dataset`](@ref) method to directly create an entire dataset of size `size`:
 ```julia
 generate_dataset(benchmark::AbstractBenchmark, size::Int; kwargs...) -> Vector{DataSample}
 ```